hx57/ICIPs/ICIPS/icip-3.md

 ## Current Progress

-The Panel team is going to be pasting their content in as we loop the team into this new drive platform we set up for hx57.
-You can [access the folder here](https://drive.google.com/drive/folders/19rTbdS4n8mOO1uDTczDzbQUCEW3zqfQr?usp=sharing)
+The Panel team will be pasting their developed content to [hx57 community collaboration](https://drive.google.com/drive/folders/19rTbdS4n8mOO1uDTczDzbQUCEW3zqfQr?usp=sharing) folder, to see the latest progress you can simply visit the folder.

 Please, leave your name below to be thanked in helping with the ICON Research Week for hx57;